Samata Express

-The 12807 / 12808 Samata Express is a superfast train between Visakhapatnam in Andhra Pradesh and Hazrat Nizamuddin in New Delhi and is operated by East Coast Railways.
-This train is also known as Vizag Steel Samata Superfast Express and Princess of East Coast Railway zone.
+The 12807 / 12808 Samata Express is a superfast train between Visakhapatnam in Andhra Pradesh and Hazrat Nizamuddin in New Delhi.
+It is operated by South Coast Railway.
 Samata in Sanskrit means Equality.

 Service

 Train No. 12807 leaves Visakhapatnam at mornings and arrives at Hazrat Nizamuddin, the next evening.
 Vice versa the return journey follows the same pattern.
 This train takes about 32 hours to reach from its source to destination.
+From April 2022, the train was running with Linke Hoffman Busch (LHB) rakes.